adrian-perez121/yummers/README.md

 + ### Mailer
   This is one those features that I haven't implement yet because I have been busy with other features.
 Also I have found that trying to deploy a mailer with no budget is a major pain.
++ ### Handling Large Amounts of Posts
+  Something I recognize as a potential problem for future is handling multiple posts.
+If this website were to get thousands of people and thousands of pictures.
+How would loading be handled?
+This is something I will have research on my own when the time comes.
 + ### Misc
   This is more a check list of small things I need to do that.
 For example, being able to delete comments from a post and also like a comment(the back end stuff is there).